-The Contractor will, on an annual basis, inform all members of their right to request the following information [42 CFR 438.10(f)(6) and 42 CFR 438.100(a)(1) and (2)]:
+The Contractor will, on an annual basis, inform all members of their right to request the following information [42 CFR 438.10(f)(6) and 42 CFR 438.100(a)(1) and (2)].
+This information may be sent in a separate written communication or included with other written information such as in a member newsletter:

 - 1. An updated Member Handbook at no cost to the member - 2.
-The network description as described in ACOM Policy 404
+The Provider Directory as described in ACOM Policy 404